michudud/Ludo/README.md

   - easy - algorithm will try to choose the worst possible move
   - medium - random move from possible moves
   - hard - algorithm will try to choose the best possible move
-- possibility to roll the dice and check every available moves
+- possibility to roll the dice and check available moves
 - move pawns around board

 RULES